 To stay compliant in an evolving regulatory environment, health care organizations must have the appropriate structures in place to help mitigate financial, resource and reputational risk for potential physician compensation violations related to the Stark Law, the Anti-Kickback Statute and IRS not-for-profit regulations.

-For over 25 years, SullivanCotter has helped health care organizations effectively manage complex regulatory risk from their financial relationships with both employed and independent physicians.
+For over 25 years, SullivanCotter has helped hospitals, health systems and medical groups effectively manage complex regulatory risk from their financial relationships with both employed and independent physicians.
 With our unique combination of industry expertise, regulatory insight and market-leading physician compensation data, we work with organizations to mitigate risk through an array of comprehensive fair market value and commercial reasonableness assessments as well as advisory support.

 Our comprehensive fair market value and commercial reasonableness services include: